timokae/ma-node/README.md

 [INFO][2020-10-28 15:15:17] Starting distribution service
 ```

-To tets if other node can talk to your node, copy the the address from line two from the output above.
+To test if other node can talk to your node, copy the the address from line two from the output above.
 In this case `45.138.43.136:8082` and append the path `ping` like this
 ```
 http://45.138.43.136:8080/ping
 ```